Haivision/srt/docs/API-functions.md

         const struct sockaddr* remote_name, int remote_namelen);
 ```

 Performs a rendezvous connection.
-This is a shortcut to doing bind locally,
+This is a shortcut for doing bind locally,
 setting `SRTO_RENDEZVOUS` option to true, and doing `srt_connect`.

 * `u`: socket to connect
 * `local_name`: specifies the local network interface and port to bind
 * `remote_name`: specifies the remote party's IP address and port

-REMARKS: The port value shall be the same in `local_name` and `remote_name`.
+Note: The port value shall be the same in `local_name` and `remote_name`.

 Options and properties
 ----------------------